-- 1 small area (St Albans 009A/Batchwood Drive) was in the top quintile (20% most deprived) nationally for the income deprivation domain.
-This area was in the North West part of St Albans. - 5 small areas, Batchwood Drive, Camp Road, Cottonmill Lane, Griffiths Way and Princess Diana Drive, St Albans were in the 21% to 30% most deprived nationally, 7 small areas were in the 31% to 40% most deprived nationally and 4 small areas were in the 41% to 50% most deprived nationally for the income deprivation domain. - Four fifths (80.2% or 69 small areas) were in the 49% least deprived nationally for the income deprivation domain. - 1 small area (St Albans 017A) was in the 10% most deprived nationally for the Index of Income Deprivation Affecting Older Persons Index (IDAOP), and a further 3 small areas were in the 11% to 20% most deprived nationally.
-These were in the south west and south east areas of St Albans.
+- Only small area 009A (Batchwood Drive) in north west St Albans was in the 20% most deprived nationally for the income deprivation domain. - 5 small areas, Batchwood Drive, Camp Road, Cottonmill Lane, Griffiths Way and Princess Diana Drive, St Albans were in the 21% to 30% most deprived nationally, 7 small areas were in the 31% to 40% most deprived nationally and 4 small areas were in the 41% to 50% most deprived nationally for the income deprivation domain. - 80% (or 69 small areas) were in the 49% least deprived nationally for the income deprivation domain. - Only Griffiths Way was in the 10% most deprived nationally for the Index of Income Deprivation Affecting Older Persons Index (IDAOP); a further 3 small areas in the south west and south east of St Albans were in the 11% to 20% most deprived nationally.
 The 4 areas in the 20% most deprived for the IDAOP were not among the 45 small areas where over one fifth (20%) of households were 65 plus.
 Two of the areas with high income deprivation for older persons had between 15.1% and 20.0% 65 plus households, one had between 10.1% and 15.0% and the 4th small area had between 4.1% and 10.0% of 65 plus households. - 3 small areas were in the 21% to 30% most deprived nationally for the IDAOP, 5 small areas in the 31% to 40% most deprived nationally and 7 small areas in the 41% to 50% most deprived nationally. - The majority (78% or 67 small areas) were in the 49% least deprived nationally for the IDAOP. - 4.36 The Living Environment Domain combines the Indoors Living Sub Domain and the Outdoors Living Sub Domain.
-The sub Domains are combined so that the Indoors Living Sub Domain has two thirds of the weighting and the Outdoors Living Sub Domain has one third of the weighting. - 4.37 The Indoors Living Sub Domain has been included in this analysis to identify whether there may be sub-standard housing and in how many areas.
+The Sub Domains are combined so that the Indoors Living Sub Domain has two thirds of the weighting and the Outdoors Living Sub Domain has one third of the weighting. - 4.37 The Indoors Living Sub Domain has been included in this analysis to identify whether there may be sub-standard housing and in how many areas.
 The data is based on the 2001 Census 'lack of central heating' and the 2005 English House Condition Survey for 'poor condition of housing.'
-The Sub Domain contains the following housing indicators: - Housing in poor condition: The proportion of social and private homes that fail to meet the decent homes standard. - Houses without central heating: The proportion of houses that do not have central heating.

-4.38 The following map shows the national rank of Indoors Living Sub Domain Deprivation for small areas within St Albans City and District.
+The Sub Domain contains the following housing indicators: - Housing in poor condition: The proportion of social and private homes that fail to meet the decent homes standard. - Houses without central heating: The proportion of houses that do not have central heating. - 4.38 The following map shows the national rank of Indoors Living Sub Domain Deprivation for small areas within St Albans City and District.